Upcoming and Latest Events

 Oral Presentations at the Sixth AfHEA Scientific Conference

-SP4PHC will be contributing to two organized sessions at the upcoming Sixth African Health Economics and Policy Association (AfHEA) conference, which will be held virtually between March 7-11, 2022:
+SP4PHC contributed to two organized sessions at the Sixth African Health Economics and Policy Association (AfHEA) conference, which was held virtually between March 7-11, 2022:

 - “Decentralization: Friend or foe to public financial management in health?,” organized jointly by the World Health Organization and ThinkWell